List of Alabama High School Athletic Association championships: Girls

-Mountain Brook holds the all-time record with 24 titles.
+Mountain Brook holds the all-time record with 25 titles.

 St. Paul’s Episcopal holds the most consecutive championships with 9 titles (2006–07)(2012–18) (Tie).

 St. Paul’s Episcopal holds the most consecutive championships with 9 titles (1991-00) (Tie).

 Soccer

 Boys

 Since the tournament’s establishment in 1991, thirty-four tournaments have been held with a total of thirty-seven champions.
-The first being Vestavia Hills and Gadsden and most recent first-time champions being Montgomery Academy, Southside-Gadsden, and Guntersville (2025).
-Twenty teams hold multiple state titles, with eleven winning consecutive titles.